 No. All students in the Summer Humanities Institute must participate fully in the residential portion of the program.
-The Summer Humanities Institute places a high value on the integration of the academic and social components of the program, which is accomplished by bringing together students and mentors who share interest and talent in a particular subject.
+The Summer Humanities Institute places a high value on the integration of the program's academic and social components, which is accomplished by bringing together students and mentors who share interest and talent in a particular subject.
 Students interested in non-residential opportunities should explore other Stanford Pre-Collegiate Studies Programs.

-What type of visa will international students need?
+What type of visa do international students need?

-International students who have attended our program in the past have been able to enter the country on a visitor’s visa.
-The number of hours per week in the classroom is 12-15 hours on average.
+International students who have attended our program in the past have been able to enter the U.S. on a visitor’s visa.
+The number of hours per week in the classroom is 12–15 hours on average.
 This is below the 18 hours per week typically required for a student visa.
-Please visit the US State department’s website (http://travel.state.gov/visa/temp/types/types_1262.html) or visit your local US Embassy or Consulate for official information.
-Please note that Summer Humanities Institute is unable to assist participants in obtaining a visa and this is a process that the student and their family must undergo themselves with the US Immigration office.
-If you will need a formal acceptance letter for you to use in your application for a visa, we can provide one.
+Please visit the U.S. State Department’s website or your local U.S. Embassy or Consulate for official information.
+Please note that the Summer Humanities Institute can't assist participants in obtaining visas.
+This is a process that students and their families must undertake themselves with the U.S. Immigration office.
+If you need a formal acceptance letter to use in your visa application, we can provide one.

-What does “grade level” refer to?
+To what does “grade level” refer?
 Will exceptions be made to the grade or age requirements?

-Grade level refers to the current grade that a student is in when they submit their application (in Spring).
+Grade level refers to the student's current grade that when he or she submits an application (in Spring).
 No exceptions will be made to the grade restrictions, but age restrictions allow for some flexibility.
-Students currently in grades 10-11 are assumed to be ages 15-17; those who are within three months of the age requirement are also eligible.
+Students currently in grades 10–11 are assumed to be ages 15–17; those who are within three months of the age requirement are also eligible.
 These restrictions are important in providing a social environment that maximizes the value of the Summer Humanities Institute experience, and take into account considerations for students in the same courses living together in the same residence.
-Because the social and academic components are tightly integrated, students will have greater academic benefit by learning alongside others who are close in age and grade.
+Because our social and academic components are tightly integrated, students will enjoy greater academic benefits by learning alongside others who are close in age and grade.

 Are there grade point average or standardized test score cut-offs?